shane-tomlinson/stately/README.md

 // call the replacement state with replacementOptions and replacementMomento stateMachine.popState();

-stateMachine.gotoState(function(options, momento) { /* callback code */,
+// Add a new state that will be continued stateMachine.gotoState(function(options, momento) { /* callback code */,

-// continue the current state - it is like this state does not exist for the
+// continuation of the current state - it is like this state does not exist for the
 // purposes of popState.
 stateMachine.continueState(function(options, momento) { /* callback code */, continueOptions);

-// go back to the replacementState stateMachine.popState();
+// call the replacement state with replacementOptions and replacementMomento stateMachine.popState();
 ```